 Sounds simple, right?
 While this common interview question is open-ended, you don’t have to bore the interviewer with lots of info.

-This question might be asked in different ways like walk me through your CV, or in some other ways.
+This question might be asked in different ways like walking me through your CV, or in some other ways.
 However, this question always acts as an icebreaker.
 So, give your best and be yourself.

 This article by CNBC gives definitive guidelines on how to answer when asked, Tell me about yourself.